outworldly/PMC/Licensing.md

 ## Less Explicit Licensing System
 - Another option is to have a less explicit licensing system.
 - This system would also involve granting licenses automatically.
-- There may still be difficulties with enforcement, changing circumstances, confidentiality, and evasion. # Private Military Companies/ Private Security Companies (PMCs/PSCs)
+- There may still be difficulties with enforcement, changing circumstances, confidentiality, and evasion.

-Private Military Companies (PMCs) or Private Security Companies (PSCs) are private companies that provide military or security services to governments, organizations, or individuals.
-They can be hired for various purposes such as protecting personnel, providing training, or assisting in military operations.

 ## General Licence for PMCs/PSCs